nabla-c0d3/nabla-c0d3.github.io/_posts/2019-05-18-ssl-kill-switch-for-ios12.markdown

 The patch has other problems too:

 * It probably messes up code related to TLS-PSK cipher suites, which is when the `SSL_get_psk_identity()` function is actually used.
 However, these cipher suites are rarely used, especially in mobile applications.
 * The default BoringSSL callback that is part of the iOS network stack, `boringssl_context_certificate_verify_callback()`, is never called.
-This means that some state within the iOS networking stack is probably not getting set properly, and should lead to bugs.
+This means that some state within the iOS networking stack is probably not getting set properly, which should lead to bugs.

 Lastly, there are a few extra things I didn't have time to do: